na-na-hi/renget/archive/lcbguide.md

 **1. Identities**
 You obtain Identities from the gacha and Dispensary.
 This is the main thing you'll be rolling for; it's the equivalent of other gacha's units.
 There are three rarities, denoted by the number of 0s.
 The lowest value is 0 and the highest value is 000.
 The naming is related to the Kabbalah.

 You can level up your Identities (IDs) by using XP Tickets.
 You can also upgrade them in a different way, using a process called Uptying which requires Thread.
 Think of it as promotions.
 This gives them new skills, improves their speed rolls, gives them passives, and gives them better general stats.
 Uptying is a huge power boost; don't use unuptied Identities just because they have a higher rarity.
 If you Uptie an Identity to tier 3, you get new artwork and a new watchable story.
 000 Identities get pretty animated artwork.
+The maximum Uptie level is Uptie 4.

 **2. E.G.O**
 You obtain E.G.O from the gacha, Dispensary, and Battle Pass.
 This is the equivalent of weapons or special moves in other gachas.
 There are 5 slots for each of the 5 rarities: ZAYIN, TETH, HE, WAW and ALEPH.
 At the moment, there are only E.G.Os up to HE level.
 Each one invokes a different attack and costs a different amount of Sin resources.
-You gain one Sin every time you use a skill of that color.
+You gain one Sin every time you use a skill of that color, unless otherwise specified.

 Using an E.G.O changes your Sin resistances and gives you a new passive for the remainder of the battle.
 You can have multiple E.G.O passives active at a time.
 These factors mean that you shouldn't just focus on the highest rarity E.G.O, but take into account the lower rarity stuff, too.
 Many Zayin E.G.Os are still highly relevant.

 Similarly to Identities, you can upgrade E.G.O using Thread.
 This process is called Threadspinning.
 XP tickets cannot be used on E.G.O.

 It is heavily advised against rolling on E.G.O banners because the rates for obtaining E.G.O are abysmal.
 It is recommended to roll exclusively for Identities and wait for an E.G.O to spook you, and shard anything you really want.
-If you are going to roll for any specific E.G.O, it is recommended to clear out every other E.G.O in the Dispensary beforehand.
+If you are going to roll for any specific E.G.O, it is recommended to clear out every other E.G.O in the Dispensary beforehand if possible.

 **3. Lunacy & Extractions**
 Lunacy is the gacha currency.
 You can get Lunacy by collecting your Weekly Mirror Dungeon bonuses, story completion bonuses, Uptie bonuses, apologems or paying real money.
 Collecting every Mirror Dungeon Weekly Bonus will give you a total of 750 Lunacy.
 After every maintenance, you get 300 compensation Lunacy.
 This is just short of a 10-roll per week.